jorgonzalez/timelapses/README.md

 is ascendant (e.g. 0001-0100).

 ## add_mask_transparency.sh
-	Description:	Script to apply a mask to a set of pictures in an directory.
+	Description:	Script to apply a mask to a set of pictures in a directory.
 ```
 	./add_mask_transparency.sh -d <VALUE> -m <VALUE> -g -r